fmquaglia/manual/docs/database.md

 ### Using the Database

-The `Database` instance offers a couple useful methods:
+The `Database` instance offers a couple of useful methods:
 #### Put

 `db.put(key, value)` Inserts a single item into the database.
-If the key already exists, then the **original value gets overridden**.
+If the key already exists, then the **original value gets overwritten**.

 * `key`: must be a non-empty string.
 Examples: `"first"`, `"1"`, `"somerandomid"`
 * `value`: can be a non-empty `str`, an `int`, a `Decimal` (*no floats, in fact all numbers are stored as `Decimal`*), `boolean`, `None`; `list` and `dict` that contain any of the aforementioned primitive types.
 Nested lists and dicts are also supported.